apigee/api-platform-samples/learn-edge/extract-json-payload/README.md

 ### Trace it

 Go to the Edge UI and run a Trace on this API.
-You can see Extract Variables exectues and the custom headers are populated.
+You can see Extract Variables executes and the custom headers are populated.

 ### About what changed